 Because of this, I’m going to be sharing with you my seven things that I did to prepare to be a mom.

-Seven things that you can do to prepare to be a mom
+7 things todo to prepare to be a mom

 1. Learn About Postpartum